tekknolagi/tekknolagi.github.com/blog/lisp/00_fundamentals.md

   else raise (SyntaxError ("Unexpected char " ^ (Char.escaped c)));;
 ```

+where `Char.escaped` turns a character into a string consisting of only that
+character.

-Alright, that was a lot at once.
+That was a lot at once.
 Let's break it down.

 I defined several helper functions (`is_digit`, `read_fixnum`) *inside of*
 `read_sexp` because they'll only really be useful there.